Aside from mine, of course, here are some soccer books and films you might want to read and see.

 Savage Enthusiasm, by Paul Brown.
 A history of football fans – how they have evolved and why they (we) care so much.

 Bloody Confused!: A Clueless American Sportswriter Seeks Solace in English Soccer, by Chuck Culpepper.
-A veteran sports writer has lost all passion for the subject, turned it into a job to be analyzed.
+A veteran sports writer has lost all passion for the subject, and turns it into a job to be analyzed.
 And then he encounters Portsmouth FC.
 Hilarity ensues.

 Who Are Ya?: The TalkSport Book of Football’s Best Ever Chants, by Gershon Portnoi.
 It’s really hard to write about songs (trust me), but this book is at least a humorous and entertaining entry into the world of soccer singing.